ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 [NemKonto info]: https://www.nemkonto.dk/da/Servicemenu/Engelsk

 :bulb: Online banking in Danish can be extremely confusing, as most beginners of Danish do not know complicated bank terminology.
 I suggest you find the login page for the English version of your online banking and bookmark it.
-Here is the :link: [Danske Bank English Login][Danske Bank English Login].
+Here is the :link: [Danske Bank English login page][Danske Bank English Login].

 ### E-Boks

-Everyone with a CPR number is given an E-Boks account, which is a digital mailbox which is associated to you.
+Everyone with a CPR number is given an E-Boks account, which is a digital mailbox associated to you.
 Usually people receive mail into their E-Boks from their bank, municipality, place of work, skat, etc.

 You can choose to get email notifications to your personal email account whenever you have mail in your E-Boks.
 Each user can also store sensitive documents in their account, such as deeds, birth certificates, or insurance documents, up to a total of 1GB.